rsvp/fecon235/README.md

 ### What is this repository for? ###

 - Source data, both historical and the most current.

 - Easy data munging, e.g. resampling and alignment of time series.

 - Exploration of data using graphical packages.

 - Analysis using techniques from econometrics and machine learning.

-    - Presentation of mathematical results (in LaTex).
+- Presentation of mathematical results (in LaTex) and models.

 - Reproducible research which is collaborative and publicly accessible.

-* Database: currently our main source is [FRED], the U.S. Federal Reserve Economic Data bank which is accessed directly online using our programs.
+**Database:** currently our main source is [FRED], the U.S. Federal Reserve Economic Data bank which is accessed directly online using our programs.

-* Models: we emphasize original research where the baseline comparison is to *Ferbus*, the model used internally by the Federal Reserve Bank.
+Some specialized data can be directly retrieved using our [Quandl] API module.

+**Models:** we emphasize original research where the baseline comparison is to *Ferbus*, the model used internally by the Federal Reserve Bank.
 Accuracy of out-of-sample forecasts takes precedence over traditional measures of model fit.

 ### How do I get set up? ###